luapower/oo/oo.md

 are written to with `self:setproperty(name, value)`.
 You can override these methods for *finer control* over the behavior of virtual and inherited properties.

-Virtual properties can be *generated in bulk* given a getter and a setter and a list of names by calling `self:gen_properties(names, getter, setter)`.
+Virtual properties can be *generated in bulk* given a _multikey_ getter and a _multikey_ setter and a list of property names, by calling `self:gen_properties(names, getter, setter)`.
 The setter and getter must be methods of form:

   * `self:getter(k) -> v`
   * `self:setter(k, v)`

+## Method hooks

 **Before/after hooks** are sugar for overriding methods.
 Overriding a method can be done by simply redefining it and calling `class.super.<method>(self,...)` inside the new implementation.
 Most of the time this call